County Jail

 Mental Health Support

-The Utah Jail offers a variety of vocational training and rehabilitation initiatives aimed at helping inmates reintegrate into society.
-Collaborating closely with local law enforcement, the facility provides essential support for substance abuse and education programs tailored to the needs of those incarcerated.
+The Dallas County Jail provides various vocational training and rehabilitation initiatives aimed at aiding inmates in their transition back into society.
+Collaborating closely with local law enforcement, the facility supports programs focused on substance abuse recovery and education for those incarcerated.

 Educational Opportunities